ert485/cloud/README.md

 ## accessing cloud9:

-Find the IP of your server
+Find the IP of your server <br>
-Go to yourIP:8181 in any browser
+Go to your_ip:8181 in any browser

 ## modifying config:

 When you run `init.sh`, lines uncommented in `config.sh` will run functions defined in `function.sh`